-- 1.1.
-UTC Warrington recognises that ICT and the internet are tools for learning and communication that can be used in College to enhance the curriculum, challenge students, and support creativity and independence.
+- 1.1.UTC Warrington recognises that ICT and the internet are tools for learning and communication that can be used in College to enhance the curriculum, challenge students, and support creativity and independence.
 Using ICT to interact socially and share ideas can benefit everyone in the College community, but it is important that the use of the internet and ICT is seen as a responsibility and that students, staff and parents use it appropriately and practice responsible e-safety.
-It is important that all members of the College community are aware of the dangers of using the internet and how they should conduct themselves online.
-The importance of this has been highlighted through the recent period where students and staff are having to work remotely. - 1.2.
+It is important that all members of the College community are aware of the dangers of using the internet and how they should conduct themselves online. - 1.2.
 E-safety covers the internet, mobile phones and other electronic communications technologies.
 Some adults and young people may use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to enticing children to engage in sexually harmful conversations or actions online, webcam filming, photography or face-to-face meetings.
 There is a 'duty of care' for any persons working with children and educating all members of the College community on the risks and responsibilities of e-safety falls under this duty.
 It is important that there is a balance between controlling access to the internet and technology and allowing freedom to explore and use these tools to their full potential. - 1.3.
 Cyber-bullying by students will be treated as seriously as any other type of bullying and will be managed through behaviour and anti-bullying procedures of the College which are outlined in behaviour for learning and anti-bullying policies.